 Adverse side effects are uncommon.
 You might have pain and bruising at the injection site, but this fades quickly.
 Some people experience headaches and flu-like symptoms, but this is rare and tends to happen more in practices where the people performing the injections lack proper training in mixing and administering Botox.

-Dr. Jessica Kulak is experienced in Botox and works alongside a Botox clinical instructor at The Naderi Center for Rhinoplasty and Cosmetic Surgery.
+Dr. Jessica Kulak is experienced in Botox and works alongside a Botox clinical instructor at The Naderi Center for Plastic Surgery and Dermatology.
 Before you make an appointment with Dr. Kulak, read Botox and Facial Filler FAQs.
 Men don’t have to live with their creases and lines.
 Botox treatments are quick and require no recovery time.
 To schedule your Botox consultation, call Dr. Kulak’s Chevy Chase, MD, office at (301) 222-2020 or her Reston, VA, office at (703) 481-0002.